raksit31667/design_pattern_review/README.md

 ## Facade

+Facade pattern is a structural pattern involving a single class which provides simplified methods to hide complexities.
+For example, **ShapeMaker** provides drawing methods for each **Shape** so that clients can access the system.
 ## Factory

 Factory pattern is a creational pattern providing one of the best ways to create an object.